intel-unesp-mcp/infieri2019-session1/README.md

 of the system host.

-The `-listdevices` option provides a shorter output, with the list of the Intel Xeon Phi coprocessors available in the system:
+The `-listdevices` option provides a shorter output, with the list of the Intel® Xeon Phi™ coprocessors available in the system:

 ```
 [phi01]$ micinfo -listdevices